-The “Deuce and a Half” is more than a nickname—it’s become synonymous with American military trucking itself.
-For over six decades, these 2.5-ton trucks served as the primary medium cargo vehicle for U.S. forces, hauling everything from ammunition to troops across every theater of war from World War II through the Persian Gulf.
-Today, thousands remain in civilian hands, treasured by collectors and put to practical use by owners who appreciate their legendary durability.
+“Deuce and a Half” isn’t just a nickname.
+It’s become its own category.
+For over six decades, 2.5-ton trucks hauled everything from ammo to troops across every theater of war from World War II through the Persian Gulf.
+Today, thousands of them live in civilian driveways, and their owners swear by them.
+I’m one of those people.

 The Origin of a Legend

-During the war, manufacturers produced over 800,000 CCKW trucks.
-They landed at Normandy, crossed the Rhine, supplied the Red Ball Express, and supported operations across North Africa, Italy, and the Pacific.
-The design was so successful that the basic concept persisted for the next 60 years, evolving through several generations while maintaining the essential 2.5-ton, 6×6 formula.
+Over 800,000 CCKWs were built during the war.
+Eight hundred thousand.
+They stormed Normandy, crossed the Rhine, ran the Red Ball Express, and kept operations going across North Africa, Italy, and the Pacific.
+The concept worked so well that the basic formula — 2.5-ton, 6×6 — persisted for the next 60 years.

 Evolution Through the Generations